FuelLabs/fuels-ts/CONTRIBUTING.md

 pnpm build
 ```

-If you would like to utilise pre-push git hooks to validate your contribution before review (recommended for contributors without workflow privileges) then run the following:
+If you would like to utilise pre-push git hooks to validate your contribution before review (recommended for contributors without workflow privileges) then also run the following:

 ```sh
 pnpm husky:install